LeoJHarris/EnhancedEntry/README.md

 You are able to set the `NextEntry` which is the entry that will be given focus if when keyboard action button invoked or if `GoToNextEntryOnLengthBehaviour` condition is satisfied.

-You are able to set the `KeyBoardAction` which will take some given command parameter to exceute.
+You are able to set the `KeyBoardAction` which will take some given command to execute.

 **Custom Behaviours**